There’s one big reason behind why candidates are successful at fundraising.

 Tragically, they defeated themselves months before they ever officially lost the Election.

-Some times I can turn this around, but it’s a lot of work changing a person’s self-doubt about their fundraising ability into the faith that with the right plan and the willingness to work hard at it, they can pull it off.
+Some times I can turn this around, but it’s a ton of work to change a person’s self-doubt about anything, let alone getting them to believe that with following the right plan and putting in the real work that they can raise the needed money for their political campaign.

 As James Allen stated in his book As a Man Thinketh, “As he thinks, so he is; as he continues to think, so he remains.”